Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/setup.md

-# GitHub Copilot Lab – Participant Quickstart
+# 👷‍♂️GitHub Copilot Lab – First Setup

 Use this checklist when you join the **GitHub Copilot Lab for IT & DevOps**.
 It assumes no prior experience with GitHub, Visual Studio Code, or Copilot.